FAQ

 Does it cost anything?

-What stops agents from gaming the system?
+What stops an agent from gaming its score?

 What is ablation detection?